Roaming Alone: Conquering Solo Travel Concerns

 Safety concerns come in different shapes and sizes.
 Physical safety for self and items, as well as emotional wellbeing are all very personal, individualized concerns.
 Physically speaking, there are a few things I do to minimize risk, especially as a woman.

-• Have a way to alert your contacts you’re in danger.
+Have a way to alert your contacts you’re in danger.
 I wear an Invisawear necklace, which you will see me reference often.
-I love this added layer of protection and peace-of-mind I get from knowing my contact will be notified at the click of a button.
+I love this added layer of protection and peace-of-mind I get from knowing my contacts will be notified at the click of a button.

 From a mental wellbeing standpoint, here are a couple of my tips: